avapolzin/CCLya-Payne/README.md

 ### Getting Started
 To get started with fitting Lyα profiles to observed spectra:
-1. CCLya works with Lyα profiles in velocity-space.
+1. CCLya-Payne works with Lyα profiles in velocity-space.
 You will need to convert your observed spectra to velocity-space before fitting.
 2. Follow the steps outlined in the **`tutorial.ipynb`** Jupyter notebook for a quick guide on how to run the code and perform fits.
 A sample spectrum and fitting is included.
 3. Modify the **`guess.txt`** and **`priors.txt`** files to set your initial parameter guesses and parameter priors.
 4. Fitting will produce a few files in the ./mcmc directory.
 Inspect these file sto make sure your fitting is working as expected.